 We purchase paid advertisements on search engines and social media platforms in order to attract consumers to our platforms.
 We typically pay a search engine for prominent placement of our website when particular health insurance-related terms are searched for on the search engine, regardless of the algorithmic search result listings.
 The prominence of the placement of our advertisement is determined by a combination of factors, including the amount we are willing to pay and algorithms designed to determine the relevance of our paid advertisement to a particular search term.
 As with algorithmic search result listings, search engines may revise the algorithms relevant to paid advertisements, and websites other than our ecommerce platform may become more optimized for the algorithms.
 These changes may result in our having to pay increased amounts to maintain our paid advertisement placement in response to a particular search term.
 We could also have to pay increased amounts should the market share of major search engines continue to become more concentrated with a single search engine.
-Additionally, we bid against our competitors, insurance carriers, government health insurance exchanges and others for the display of these paid search engine or social media platform advertisements, and that competition increases substantially during the enrollment periods for Medicare-related health insurance and for individual and family health insurance.
+Additionally, we bid against our competitors, insurance carriers, government health insurance exchanges and others for the display of these paid search engine or social media platform advertisements.
+We have experienced increased competition for both algorithmic search result listings and for paid advertisements, and that competition increases substantially during the enrollment periods for Medicare-related health insurance and for individual and family health insurance.
 The competition has increased the cost of paid Internet search advertising and has increased our marketing and advertising expenses.
 If paid search advertising costs increase or become cost prohibitive, whether as a result of competition, algorithm changes or otherwise, our advertising expenses could rise significantly or we could reduce or discontinue our paid search advertisements, either of which would harm our business, operating results and financial condition.